MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 ![Diagram of implementing CI/CD using GitOps with Flux, GitHub and AKS.](media/gitops-cicd-flux.png)

 This scenario is a pull-based DevOps pipeline for a typical web application.
 This pipeline uses GitHub Actions for build.
-For deployment, it uses Flux as a GitOps operator to pull/sync the app.
+For deployment, it uses Flux as the GitOps operator to pull/sync the app.
 The data flows through the scenario as follows:

 #### Dataflow